Unidata/netcdf-c/docs/file_format_specifications.md

 Attributes in HDF5 and netCDF-4 correspond very closely.
-Each attribute in an HDF5 file is represented as an attribute in the netCDF-4 file, with the exception of the attributes below, which are ignored by the netCDF-4 API.
+Each attribute in an HDF5 file is represented as an attribute in the netCDF-4 file, with the exception of the attributes below, which are hidden by the netCDF-4 API.
 - _Netcdf4Coordinates An integer array containing the dimension IDs of a variable which is a multi-dimensional coordinate variable.
 - _nc3_strict When this (scalar, H5T_NATIVE_INT) attribute exists in